totallyquiche/idle-hands/README.md

 # Idle Hands
-Manages user inactivity across all browser windows.
+Manage user inactivity across all browser windows with automatic redirect and dialog prompt.

 This is a _**zero-dependency**_ rewrite of the [jQuery Idle Hands plugin](https://github.com/totallyquiche/jquery-idle-hands) written in _**pure JavaScript**_.

-## Compatibility

-As of 06/2020, Idle Hands has been tested on the latest versions of the following browsers:
-* Firefox
-* Google Chrome
-* Safari
-* Internet Explorer
-* Edge

 ## Usage
 ```html